zerotohero-dev/sif/README.md

 ## How to Install

-Once you have `node` and `npm` installed execute the following command to install `sif`:
+Once you have `node` and `npm` installed, execute the following command to install `sif`:

 ```bash